-Sir Keir Starmer calls for parliament to 'look again' at defence spending and defence strategy
+Sir Keir Starmer calls for Parliament to 'look again' at defence spending and defence strategy

 The Labour leader urged the UK Government to reconsider its approach amid planned cuts, and claimed his view was shared by many Tory MPs.

-His comments came as the Shadow Scottish Secretary Ian Murray called for more funding amid “increasing” Russian threats.
+His comments came as shadow Scottish Secretary Ian Murray called for more funding amid “increasing” Russian threats.

 Asked if he supports increasing defence spending, Sir Keir said: “Yeah, I do think the Government’s going to have to come back to Parliament and look again at defence spending, and I know many Conservative MPs think that as well.